MichalMaruska/git-hierarchy/README.md

 "base" is pointing at the head "master".

-That means, that when we "git pull", and "master" will move to follow upstream "base" will move along with "master", but "start" will remain.
+That means, that when we "git pull", and "master" will move to follow upstream, "base" will move along with "master", but "start" will remain.

-...
-Commit something on bgnone
+Then commit something on bgnone.

+Create another segment:
        $  git-segment misc master
 ...  commit something on misc

+Now, create a sum of the 2 segments.
+For example you want to make a feature branch which relies on the 2 features.
+Or just to build the SW.

 $ git-sum all  bgnone misc
 This declares the "sum" of the 2 features.

-Now re-create the sum:

-* issues:

-git show-ref --hash $base
-only if $base is full -- unique! otherwise expands to all refs & dumps all of them.